 Step 4: Matte Distortions

-Now it’s time to add some glitchy effects to the transition!
+Now it’s time to add some mysterious reality glitch effects to the transition!
 Jump into the main Matte Reveal and let’s get to work.

 We’ll start by warping the edges of the masked area and applying a few different distortion effects to get the look we want.